ldavidson8/portfolio/README.md

 # Welcome to my Portfolio

-This is a project built upon Next JS, Styled Components, Typescript, React Hook Form and deployed to Netlify.
+This is my portfolio built upon NextJS, Styled Components, Typescript, React Hook Form and deployed to Netlify.
 ## Demo

 https://agitated-murdock-751a61.netlify.app/